Cross-Layer Equalization and Bias Correction

 3. Create a quantization simulation model and determine quantized accuracy

-The following code calls AIMET to fold the BN layers in-place on the given model
+3.1 Use the following code to call AIMET to fold the BN layers in-place on the given model.

 [ ]: